All Episodes

 If Medicaid is so important to you, a couple of minutes of running down where this is and getting a copy of it, because believe me, there's a copy of your birth certificate for most people somewhere.

-It's just another example of the pressure groups and the political pressure that exists to open the border and to open to all of our social service safety net illegal aliens.
+People are being, she says, denied, terminated, or delayed, even when they appear to be eligible, blah, It's just another example of the pressure groups and the political pressure that exists to open the border and to open to all of our social service safety net illegal aliens.

-Now it gets worse than that, and I want to get into it very quickly, because the United States, with the fastest growing Spanish speaking population in the world, is being assisted in its school system in every one of your school systems in your community.
+Now, it gets worse than that, and I want to get into it very quickly, because the United States, with the fastest growing Spanish-speaking population in the world, is being assisted in its school system in every one of your school systems in your community.

-They are getting Spanish language textbooks.
+They are getting Spanish-language textbooks.

-The Denver Public Schools in this article says they're grateful to the Mexican Council and the Mexican government for donating 30,000 Spanish language textbooks for elementary students.
+The Denver Public Schools in this article says they're grateful to the Mexican Council and the Mexican government for donating 30,000 Spanish-language textbooks for elementary students.

-They also point out the Mexican Council is very free to admit, these are the same textbooks used in Mexico.
+They also point out, the Mexican Council is very free to admit, these are the same textbooks used in Mexico.

-May I tell you that the textbooks in use in Mexico teach that the United States stole all the land that was conquered by the American Army in the War of 1848, that we violated the Treaty of Guadalupe Hidalgo that was signed after that war,
+May I tell you that the textbooks in use in Mexico teach that the United States stole all the land that was conquered by the American Army in the War of 1848, that we violated the Treaty of Guadalupe Hidalgo that was signed after that war, even though we did not.

-even though we did not, that uh the Mexicans are going to reclaim that land that was taken from Mexico, and that illegal aliens are a part of that reclaiming of the states of uh New Mexico, Arizona, Nevada, California, Texas, etc.
+That the Mexicans are going to reclaim that land that was taken from Mexico, and that illegal aliens are a part of that reclaiming of the states of New Mexico, Arizona, Nevada, California, Texas, etc.

-So they know that when they introduce these textbooks, it isn't going to be noticed that the textbooks are teaching history from the Mexican point of view.
+So the textbooks that teach that, and they know that parents are not going to be able to read these textbooks, you know, of non-Spanish-speaking parents, so they know that when they introduce these textbooks, it isn't going to be noticed that the textbooks are teaching history from the Mexican point of view.

 It is not a subtle program.

-In 1989, President then President Carlos Salinas of Mexico launched the Paisano program to assist Mexicans and their U.S. born children to maintain their cultural, social, and political literacy about Mexico.
+In 1989, President then-President Carlos Salinas of Mexico launched the Paisano program to assist Mexicans and their U.S.-born children to maintain their cultural, social, and political literacy about Mexico.

-The program was designed to help Mexicans living in the United States resist assimilation as they put it, not me, as they put it, resist assimilation.
+The program was designed to help Mexicans living in the United States resist assimilation, as they put it, not me, as they put it, resist assimilation.

-Vicente Fox, the outgoing president of Mexico, uh talked about uh his program was programmed for Mexican communities abroad, a set of policies that would uh allow Mexicans to retain their Mexican language and culture in the United States, and part of it was this textbook thing.
+Vicente Fox, the outgoing president of Mexico, Talked about his program was a program for Mexican communities abroad, a set of policies that would allow Mexicans to retain their Mexican language and culture in the United States.

 And they are concerned that if they do not do this, then all the Mexican kids will become gangbangers.

-So here is the here is the problem.
+So here is the problem.

-When you use the same textbooks that are used in elementary school in Mexico, uh, then you are going to be teaching kids to be Mexicans, not Americans.
+When you use the same textbooks that are used in elementary school in Mexico, then you are going to be teaching kids to be Mexicans, not Americans.

 I'm not saying that the language of Spanish shouldn't be used.